big-vision/wp-migrate-db-pro-tweaks/README.md

 Usage
 -----

-Normally deploying between development, staging, and production wordpress sites will require you to go in and revert the read settings on a case by case basis.
+Normally deploying between development, staging, and production wordpress sites will require you to go in and change the read settings on a case by case basis.
 For example, I don't want my staging site to be crawled so I turn read settings off on development before I deploy.
 Later I deploy to production, only to forget to turn read settings back on.
 This can negatively impact SEO in some instances, and cause all sorts of problems.

 ##### This solves the issue by preventing read settings from being migrated in the first place.